 - Confusing products: Experian offers numerous services and tools, and it’s tricky to understand exactly which one you need for your data enrichment requirements.

-- Opaque pricing: Experian is notoriously pricey for KYC checks, but you won’t be able to know how much their data enrichment costs until you contact the sales team.
+- Opaque pricing: Experian is notoriously pricey for KYC checks, but you won’t know how much its data enrichment costs until you contact the sales team.

 Clearbit’s unique take?
 All the data enrichment is performed in-house and not outsourced to other data providers.
-Clearbit scans more than 250 sources including websites, public records, legal filings, and social media networks.
+Clearbit scans over 250 sources, including websites, public records, legal filings, and social media networks.
 Each data source is scored, and the ones with the higher trust level are given more weight.

 Last but not least, the data is updated in real-time, so you can be certain that stale databases don’t skew your results.